 Squeeze the remaining lemon quarter over the skin and sprinkle with the remaining salt.

 Place the chicken, breast side up, into a roasting pan.
 Arrange the potatoes around the chicken and toss any orange and lemon quarters, garlic, and herb sprigs that would not fit inside the cavity on top.

-4. Roast the chicken for 1 hour and 45 minutes, or until the juices run clear.
-Transfer the chicken to a board to rest covered in foil for approx. 15 minutes.
+Roast the chicken for 1 hour and 45 minutes, or until the juices run clear.
+Transfer the chicken to a board to rest covered in foil for about 15 minutes.

-5. Increase the oven heat to 220°C and brown the potatoes for a further 10 minutes.
+Increase the oven temperature to 220C and brown the potatoes for a further 10 minutes.
 Remove pan from oven and transfer potatoes to a warmed serving dish.

 Serve the roast chicken and potatoes with steamed broccolini and the gravy on the side.